 There are a trillion temples in Taiwan.
 Young people only go on the marked days and for tradition, but I find them really beautiful and peaceful.
 Some are for people of all sorts of different religions.
 The most practiced religions are Taoism, Buddhism, Confucianism and Catholicism.
 I love to get into a random temple in the corner of a road and ask for the dragon or phoenix or whatever little figure they have in there for good luck for me and my loved ones.
-If you are interested in spiritual stuff, you can check out what I’ve written about this topic here.

 In Taiwan, there are not a lot of rubbish bins.
 Instead, there is a garbage truck.
 This vehicle blasts a specific melody and Taiwanese people go out their establishments and throw their garbage into the truck.
 There is a different truck and melody for recycled garbage.

 This is an obvious one, but one thing is imagining it and another to actually live it for yourself.
 Having to catch a train and having no idea what the signs say or which platform to go.
 This being said, they usually have the English version in big cities for a 2 second timeframe.
 So after those 2 seconds I was fine.
 Also, in restaurants, I’m like “eenie minie miny mo”, or I have to socialise.
 Another option is to look around to people’s plates and ask for another one not knowing what it is or the price.